Close

 The Washington State Patrol Crime Laboratory Division (CLD) operates five multi-service crime laboratories in Seattle, Tacoma, Marysville, Spokane, Vancouver and limited-service crime laboratories including the Tumwater laboratory, and the CODIS Laboratory in Seattle.
 The laboratories provide quality forensic services for criminal justice agencies within the state of Washington (RCW 43.43.670).

-Crime Laboratory Services Per Location
+Crime Laboratory Services Per Location:

 DNA High-Throughput Lab Materials Analysis Firearms/ Toolmarks Latent Prints Questioned Documents Offender (Lawfully Owed) Samples